DanFessler/react-dockable/README.md

 ## Motivation

 Writing tools is hard, and half the battle is constantly redesigning your UI to accommodate for new features.
-This is why many companies implement robust dockable UI systems in tools like Unity, Unreal, and Photoshop, which ensures every new feature has a home and puts user is in control of their workflow.
+This is why many companies implement robust dockable UI systems in tools like Unity, Unreal, and Photoshop, which ensures every new feature has a home and puts the user in control of their workflow.

 Unfortunately, there weren't many great existing solutions for this for web, and rolling your own is complicated and expensive.
 React-Dockable was created to handle that complexity for you, so you can focus on shipping.

 ## Key features

 - **Beautifully polished**
-  React-dockable prioritizes the user experience and by staying intuitive and unobtrusive.
+  React-dockable prioritizes the user experience by staying intuitive and unobtrusive.
 It gets out of the way of the user and what they want to do.
 - **Fully customizable layouts**
   Layouts are fully dynamic and user customizable right out of the box.
 No work necessary.
 - **Simple declarative configuration**